 The multilateral development banking system is due for a major overhaul, according to a high-level panel assembled by the Center for Global Development.
 Institutions including the World Bank and regional MDBs need to recalibrate their missions, rethink their values, and work better as a collective system if they are to stay relevant, participants in the project concluded.
 The World Bank, the expert panel said, should establish “global public goods,” beneficial resources such as clean air or a stable climate, which can only be managed through cooperation.

 Read the full article here.

-Summers, former US Treasury Secretary, Harvard professor, and the CGD Board Chair, is explaining why the World Bank and the regional multilateral development banks (MDBs) are well-placed to help address some of today’s urgent problems, including climate change, pandemics, and the problems of large-scale forced migration.
+Lawrence H Summers, former US Treasury Secretary, Harvard professor, and the CGD Board Chair, explains why the World Bank and the regional multilateral development banks (MDBs) are well-placed to help address some of today’s urgent problems, including climate change, pandemics, and the problems of large-scale forced migration.

 From the article:

 Finance and development ministers from around the world, who are gathered in Washington this week, will consider whether the World Bank needs more resources -- a new infusion of capital to permit more lending and new contributions from traditional rich-country donors to help the poorest countries.

 But a bigger World Bank is not necessarily a better one, and any consideration of new money for it or for the regionally based multilateral development banks demands a fundamental look at their mandates and operations in the face of new development challenges in today’s global landscape.